 Balkan Discovery Trip.
 Day 5: Mostar, Bosnia & Herzegovina

 Mostar was the next stop in Bosnia & Herzegovina, probably the must-visit city of any Balkan tour.
-Located in southern region, it is a vibrant and charming city that took us on a glimpse through time and history of Ottoman, Austro-Hungarian, and Yugoslav periods.
+Located in the southern region, it is a vibrant and charming city that gave us a glimpse of the time and history of the Ottoman, Austro-Hungarian, and Yugoslav periods.

-One of the first things that we think of when arrived in Mostar was the stunning Old Bridge (Stari Most).
-Originally built in the 16th century, the bridge was destroyed during the Bosnian War in the 1990s, but was later rebuilt and reopened in 2004.
+One of the first things that we thought of when we arrived in Mostar was the stunning Old Bridge (Stari Most).
+Originally constructed in the 16th century, the bridge suffered destruction during the Bosnian War in the 1990s, but it underwent reconstruction and reopened in 2004.

 Toilet break at Zdrava Voda